jafarlow/recipe-app-practice/README.md

 Updated footer:
   - changed link-to-portfolio color to pass WGAC contrast requirements
   - added required attribution for Edamam per API usage agreement

+**version 3.1, published 7 October 2020:**\
+Added label to form:
+  - this was a missing element to meet accessibility criteria
+  - adjustments to stylesheet to compensate for the new element

+Minor stylesheet updates:
+  - removed duplicate code in media queries
+  - negative margin is no longer effective in footer, so it has been removed